Iowa vs. LSU Predictions & Picks - Women's NCAA Tournament National Championship

 Iowa Schedule Analysis

-- The Hawkeyes' best win of the season came in a 77-73 victory against the No. 1 South Carolina Gamecocks on March 31.
+- The Hawkeyes' best win this season came against the South Carolina Gamecocks, a squad ranked inside the AP's Top 25 (No. 1).
+The Hawkeyes secured the 77-73 win at a neutral site on March 31.

 Iowa 2022-23 Best Wins